smatt852/OdinProjectAssignments/README.md

 index.html is a rock-paper-scissors game with links to tic-tac-toe, calculator and etch-a-sketch.
 other assignments include a library book list, a sign up page that validates the password, and a restaurant page that uses modules.
 The To Do App is a to do list with modules packaged by webpack.
-slideInMenu.html and dropdown.html are examples of nice menus for the menu assignment.
+slideInMenu.html and dropdown.html are examples of nice menus for the menu assignment
+form.html and form2.html are exercises in form validation